+- 7.17 During the 2021-22 monitoring period there were five Sites of Special Scientific Interest (SSSI) within, or partially, within Redcar and Cleveland, excluding the National Park.
+The sites were:

+- Teesmouth and Cleveland Coast

+- Lovell Hill Pools

+- Saltburn Gill

+- Boulby Quarries

+- Pinkney and Gerrick Woods

+- 7.18 On the latest available survey data Lovell Hill Pools, Saltburn Gill and Boulby Quarries were in favourable condition.
+Teesmouth and Cleveland Coast had one favourable unit but two unfavourable (declining) units.
+Pinkney and Gerrick Woods had three favourable units and one unfavourable (recovering) unit.

-7.19 The Council have been working with partners, including Natural England and industry, as part of the Tees Estuary Partnership (TEP) to agree a collective vision for on-going management of the interests of wildlife and industry in the estuary.
+- 7.19 The Council have been working with partners, including Natural England and industry, as part of the Tees Estuary Partnership (TEP) to agree a collective vision for on-going management of the interests of wildlife and industry in the estuary.
 In October 2017, the Tees Estuary Partnership (TEP) produced a Memorandum of Understanding for the Teesmouth and Cleveland Coast SPA and proposed extension to give clarity to businesses about operations in and around the Tees Estuary.
 The second part of the TEP's vision for the Tees seeks ambitious outcomes for nature conservation, exploring the development of a Habitat Banking system which will facilitate a wide range of environmental projects and simultaneously enable future developments on the Estuary.
 Work continues to be ongoing and progress on this process will be reported in future Monitoring Reports.

-7.20 The Council published the Redcar & Cleveland Teesmouth & Cleveland Coast SPA Recreation Management Plan (RMP) in November 2017.
+- 7.20 The Council published the Redcar & Cleveland Teesmouth & Cleveland Coast SPA Recreation Management Plan (RMP) in November 2017.
 The Management Plan supports implementation of the Local Plan, in particular Policy N4 Biodiversity and Geological Conservation, to ensure that adverse effects on the integrity of the SPA/Ramsar are avoided.
-This Management Plan is now a material planning consideration when considering planning applications for residential developments (which would result in the net addition of one or more units) and tourism/leisure proposals (both allocated in the Local Plan and windfall) within 6km of the SPA.

-7.21 The Local Plan requires developers to contribute towards the mitigation measures listed in the RMP or provide other suitable mitigation to satisfy the requirements of the Habitats Regulations Assessment.
-Mitigation measures have began to be implemented including improvements to alternative sites, the production and distribution of leaflets and an update of visitor surveys.
-During the reporting year £13,200 was collected through Section 106 agreements to fund mitigation measures.

-7.22 Local Sites can be Local Wildlife Sites or Local Geological Sites.
+This Management Plan is now a material planning consideration when considering planning applications for residential developments (which would result in the net addition of one or more units) and tourism/leisure proposals (both allocated in the Local Plan and windfall) within 6km of the SPA. - 7.21 The Local Plan requires developers to contribute towards the mitigation measures listed in the RMP or provide other suitable mitigation to satisfy the requirements of the Habitats Regulations Assessment.
+Mitigation measures have began to be implemented including improvements to alternative sites, the production and distribution of leaflets and an update of visitor surveys. - 7.22 Local Sites can be Local Wildlife Sites or Local Geological Sites.
 They are the non-statutory conservation sites which do not have legal protection but have policy protection through the Local Plan.
 As of March 2021, there were 103 Local Sites within the borough, including the area which lies within the National Park.
-Data on the percentage of Local Sites in positive management was not collected by Defra in 2021, although management continued to take on place on Council managed sites.
+Data on the percentage of Local Sites in positive management was not collected by Defra in 2021/22, although management continued to take on place on Council managed sites.